-This button is located next to the In/Out Locations for each Bank.
-You must first have the Correct angle entered into the Angle data box.
-Then press the Calculate In/Out button.
+This button is located next to the Y-axis locations for each Bank.
+You must first have the correct angle entered in the angle data box.
+Then press the calculate In/Out button.
 A window will open where you enter the center to center distance of the Cam to Crank bores.
 The In/Out locations will automatically be filled in.